 The faithful are encouraged to follow a more intensive prayerful preparation and to observe a stricter Eucharistic fast, in particular to receive the Most Holy Eucharist on an empty stomach.
 (MA)

 A person who is conscious of serious sin is not to receive the Divine Eucharist unless a serious reason is present (e.g., danger of death) and there is no opportunity of receiving the sacrament of penance; in this case the person should make an act of perfect condition, including the intention of confessing as soon as possible.
 (CCEO)

-When a child has reached the age of seven he/she is then yearly bound by the obligation of the Paschal Duty.
+When a child has reached the age to make one's first Confession he/she is then yearly bound by the obligation of the Paschal Duty.
 (USA)

 Religious Education of Children: